seti123/nodebb-plugin-elasticsearch/README.md

    npm install seti123/nodebb-plugin-elasticsearch
 ```

-## 3) restart nodeBB (./nodebb dev), activate plugin in admin and make some posts in nodeBB
+## 3) restart NodeBB (./nodebb dev), activate plugin in admin and make some posts in nodeBB
 ```
 # to see plugin loading and debug out put ...
 ./nodebb dev
 ```

+On the console you should see some dub messages about indexing all posts ...

-## 5) Check autocomplete feature or search
+## 4) Check autocomplete feature or search

 ```
 curl -X POST localhost:9200/nodebb_posts/_suggest -d '